deployEMDS/technical-documentation/README.md

 | [5.3.3.2] | [Data sharing: Post-sharing activities - Log data sharing transaction](https://github.com/imec-int/deployEMDS/tree/main/tests/data_sharing/post-sharing_activities/log_data_sharing_transaction/test_5_3_3_2/test.md) | 2 | Yes | [fiware](https://github.com/imec-int/deployEMDS/tree/main/tests/data_sharing/post-sharing_activities/log_data_sharing_transaction/test_5_3_3_2/result_fiware.md)&nbsp;❌<br/>[edc_vc](https://github.com/imec-int/deployEMDS/tree/main/tests/data_sharing/post-sharing_activities/log_data_sharing_transaction/test_5_3_3_2/result_edc_vc.md)&nbsp;❌<br/> |
 <!-- END_TEST_RESULTS_TABLE -->

+**Disclaimer**
+The results presented in this document reflect a snapshot in time of the **_[Simpl OPEN](https://code.europa.eu/simpl/simpl-open) version 1.0_**, as of **_February 2025_**.
+Please note that Simpl is a continuously evolving project.
+Future updates will introduce new features, enhancements, and improvements, addressing any identified limitations and expanding its capabilities over time.

 Information security
 ====================
 GitHub may be utilized for version control; however, code should be treated as an information asset.
 Prior to publication, all code must undergo a thorough assessment in addition to standard code review procedures.
 This assessment aims to prevent the unintended disclosure of sensitive information, such as credentials, to the repository.